teresa-gao/CS7CS4-Computer-Vision-Project/README.md

 # CS7CS4 Computer Vision Project
-## Protection Against Unwanted Facial Recognition
+# Protection Against Unwanted Facial Recognition

+## face-masking-model

 The face masking model used in this project is from "Towards Face Encryption by Generating Adversarial Identity Masks."